Sabermetrics to Rescue Health Care

 Second, Intermountain Healthcare, a Utah-based nonprofit healthcare system, provides a compelling example of evidence-based healthcare in action.
 With 80% of its care based on data collected from electronic medical records, Intermountain delivers higher-quality care at a cost one-third lower than the national average.
 The key to Intermountain’s success is not that it diminishes the role of the physician but that it equips doctors with robust data to inform their decisions, ensuring they are providing the best possible care based on proven outcomes.

-Baseball 2410657 1280
+baseball 2410657 1280

 A National Institute for Evidence-Based Medicine